Do Squirrels Kill Each Other? Do They Fight

 Squirrels are herbivores that primarily eat nuts, seeds, fruits or vegetables but can also eat insects, birds, eggs and small invertebrates due to extreme hunger or lack of food sources.
 These behaviors do not constitute hunting or killing as their primary survival strategy.
 In cases where squirrels might harm or kill other animals but often accidental or opportunistic rather than intentional predatory behavior.
 If a squirrel were to disturb a bird’s nest while foraging for food that it might inadvertently cause harm to the nest’s contents.

 They are not predators and do not typically kill other animals as a part of their natural behavior and there can be rare instances of harm to other creatures due to their foraging activities or opportunistic consumption of small insects or eggs.
+You can also know about Do squirrels eat other squirrels?

 Do Squirrels Kill Other Animals